 Nothing loves business better than a government mandate.
 EISA 2007 spawned a bioenergy blitz lining up investors with cash to build biofuel plants, mostly designed for grain feedstock (primarily corn).
 In North Carolina there were several such plants either planned or under construction.
 We even jumped into the scrum with biochar, a non-cornstarch bioenergy by-product I wrote about in The Biochar Mystique.
 Never mind that North Carolina is a net importer of corn grain from the Midwest; the capacity must have been perceived to exist here as higher corn prices gave lift to producers.
 Who would have attempted cash-flowing imported grain?
 Right!

 Today, Tyton Biofuels in Raeford is the sole survivor of that onrush.
-Even so, Nebraska’s Ethanol Capacity by State and Plant indicates the Tyton facility as having been idled in March 2011 until possibly 2016 and lists no current production there.
+Even so, Nebraska’s Ethanol Capacity by State and Plant indicates the Tyton facility as having been idled in March 2011 until possibly 2016 and lists no current production there (as of September 2018).
 Tyton’s website extols the virtue of “energy tobacco”, a high sugar, low cellulose variant of Nicotiana and corn grain substitute they hope to begin processing for ethanol in the repurposed facility.
 Further north, in Hopewell, Virginia, Reuters News Agency reported on October 26, 2015, the purchase of idled former Vireol Bioenergy LLC ethanol plant by Green Plains Inc. an agro-products processor headquartered in Omaha Nebraska.
 Despite rising federal renewable fuel standards, the herald of bioenergy bringing prosperity to rural communities has fallen flat, at least here along the eastern USA seaboard.